Joshua-Hwang/school2019-2/lilypond/README.md

 attempt2 will be written in C and various techniques will be used to reduce the constant factor for our time.
 This will hopefully evaluation faster for small samples.
-The C does not create an animation but rather a plain text file that contains tuples of each grain, position, birth time, growth rate, final radius and which grain it collided with (helpful for generating the graph).
+The C does not create an animation but takes in a plain text file and outputs a plain text file of the same format that contains tuples of each grain, position, birth time, growth rate, final radius and which grain it collided with (helpful for generating the graph).
+The C program overrides the radius.
 From there a visualised (made in python) can be used to parse and visualise our result.